SAML

 Configuring SAML Module

-Configuring SAML module is crucial for setting up secure authentication within your application.
+Configuring the SAML module is crucial for setting up secure authentication within your application.
 It involves reviewing and updating the Service Provider (SP) settings and creating or updating the Identity Provider (IdP) configuration.

 In versions below 3.6.9 of the SAML module, configuration can be done using the app pages – see the Using SSO Landing pages section above.
 However, in version 4.0.0 and above, you have the option to use constants or custom microflows to configure your app at deploy time.